American Music (album)

-American Music is the debut album by American rock band The Blasters, released in 1980.
+American Music is the debut album by American rock band the Blasters, released in 1980.

 The song "Marie Marie" became a breakthrough hit for Shakin' Stevens in 1980 (from This Ole House).
 Matchbox recorded the song for their 1980 album Midnite Dynamos.
 In 1997, the album was released on CD by Hightone Records.

+"American Music" became title track of the early 1980s music television series New Wave Theatre.